PPE Donations Being Accepted

 - Ensuring necessary housing for patients and equipment for health care workers.

-Give Blood if You Can
+Give Blood or Plasma if You Can

 Duke Health and the American Red Cross urge healthy, eligible blood donors to replenish the blood supply, which will help save countless lives.
 Visit the American Red Cross website and search by zip code to find a donation center near you.